Allama Iqbal Medical College: Hostels

 Arranged in the form of a red rose with four petals, four male hostels and three female hostels are present at the canal end of the college encircling a green square.
 There are three male students and one male doctors' hostel.
 The student hostels are named after the legendary Muslim scholars Ibn Nafees, Al Beruni and Bu Ali Sina.
 Each student hostel has two wings, three floors, a mess, and a TV lounge for students of different classes.
 The doctors' hostel also has two wings, two floors, and houses some of the important faculty members.

 Just a few minutes walk from the male hostel area behind the oval college grounds are two girls' hostels and one nursing hostel.
 On average, there are 112 rooms in each hostel with rooms ranging from cubical, twin, and four-bed.
 The hostel facilities can accommodate 1,000 students, 400 nurses, and 100 internees.

 Each hostel is looked after by an assistant warden.
 Many aspects of life in the hostels are managed by the students themselves such as the boarding arrangements.
 The hostels are provided with common rooms, canteens, prayer rooms, and other common utilities.

 Research

 Students of Allama Iqbal Medical College work within three recognized departments of the college, namely, biochemistry, pathology, and medicine in research fields.
 The college has just announced its tri-monthly journal of research called AIJE.

-Recognition and affiliations
+Recognition

 The college is recognized by the following organizations: